AdjoviLaba/Mongodb/README.md

 ---

-### Customization Notes:

-- Replace `https://github.com/your-username/your-repo-name.git` with the actual URL of your GitHub repository.
-- If you have a `requirements.txt` file, you can replace the `pip install` command with `pip install -r requirements.txt`.
-- Update the MongoDB connection URI setup instructions based on your application's configuration.
-- Modify the API endpoints section according to the actual endpoints your application provides.
-- If you have a license file, link it correctly in the License section.

 This README provides a basic structure to help users understand and use your application.
 You can expand it with more details specific to your project as needed.